yoctoproject/poky/documentation/profile-manual/usage.rst

-   to have the :term:`MACHINE` you're connecting to selected in ``local.conf``, and the kernel in that machine's :term:`Build Directory` must match the kernel on the booted system exactly, or you'll get the above ``crosstap`` message when you try to invoke a script.
+   to have the :term:`MACHINE` you're connecting to selected in ``local.conf``, and the kernel in that machine's :term:`Build Directory` must match the kernel on the booted system exactly, or you'll get the above ``crosstap`` message when you try to call a script.

 Running a Script on a Target
 ----------------------------

-Once you've done that, you should be able to run a systemtap script on the target::
+Once you've done that, you should be able to run a SystemTap script on the target::

    $ cd /path/to/yocto